peripheralvisions/bootmine-front-end-assignment/README.md

 6. Lack of animations/transitions
     * Any app will benefit of plesant transitions between states and smooth animations.
     * Plesant animations create better overal UX.
+7. Only one board for all the cards.
+    * It would be great if users could create different groups of notes for different purposes.

 ### Smaller concerns
 1. Placement of delete action